kate-ferguson/working-with-design/content/_index.md

       section to not be more than this amount of lines.
 But there’s room for a bit more.
 Maybe another line.
     list:
-      first_item: First link here.
+      - text: First link here.
 A title with a hyperlink behind.
-      second_item: Link here.
+      - text: Link here.
 A title with a hyperlink behind.
-      third_item: Link here.
+      - text: Link here.
 A title with a hyperlink behind.
     button:
       _bookshop_name: button
       href: '#'